Washington Laws and Incentives

 Support for Autonomous Vehicles (AVs)

-The Washington Office of the Governor will establish a work group to assess the state government's role in cultivating the safe development of automated vehicles.
-The work group will include representatives from the Washington Departments of Transportation, Commerce, and Labor, as well as the Washington State Patrol, Traffic Safety Commission, and the Governor's Office.
+The Washington Office of the Governor established a work group to assess the state government's role in cultivating the safe development of automated vehicles.
+The work group includes representatives from the Washington Departments of Transportation, Commerce, and Labor, as well as the Washington State Patrol, Traffic Safety Commission, and the Governor's Office.
 The group will collaborate with industry representatives, stakeholders, and government representatives, to request updates on autonomous vehicle pilot programs and inform proposed changes to policies, rules, and statutes within the state.
 (Reference Executive Order 17-02, 2017)